 The list of amendments accepted:

-- Prohibition on the abuse of the right to protest.
-According to the Article 20.23 Code of the Russian Federation on Administrative Offenses, it's forbidden to file a notice of holding a public event without the intention to actually hold it.
+• Prohibition on the abuse of the right to protest.
+According to the Article 20.23 Code of the Russian Federation on Administrative Offences, it’s forbidden to file a notice of holding a public event without the intention to actually hold it.
 A fine from 25,000 to 100,000 rubles can be imposed.

 It's also worth mentioning that the police often use against protestors Article 318 of the Criminal Code on the violence against representatives of the power.
 Some criminal cases were utterly ridiculous, like persecution of Sergey Abanichev for throwing a single-serving soft drink can at a police officer.